 By the age of 65, if you have always had normal results, you may be able to discontinue having this test.
 By this age, the risk of cervical cancer is very low.
 This is an individual decision that should be made between you and your gynecologist.

-The Pap test has been more successful than any other test in preventing cervical cancer, but it is a test that relies on examination of results by the human eye.
+The Pap test has been more successful than any other test in preventing cervical cancer, but it is a test that relies on the examination of results by the human eye.
 For this reason, abnormalities could be missed, so you should have the test as often as recommended.

 Pap smears are very important because regular Pap tests can detect cervical cancer early or prevent it altogether.
-When detected early, this is one of the most treatable forms of cancer.
+When detected, this is one of the most treatable forms of cancer.
 Have a Pap smear done as often as recommended by your doctor and help your doctor to keep you healthy.